ehy/swfput-wp/readme.txt

 	is written and compiled with the *Ming* PHP extension, and the code is included, so you may modify the player.

-*	SWFPut does not add any JavaScript to the pages generated for your visitors, which might be helpful if you try to keep your pages useful to those who disable JavaScript in their browsers.
-(Such visitors might need to explicitly enable the flash web browser plugin, but that is another, unavoidable, issue.)
-JavaScript is only used in the administrative interface for the forms and manipulation of shortcodes in the editor.

 == Installation ==

 SWFPut is installed through the WordPress administrative interface.